trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Dec 18, 2019 \[Medium\] Sentence Checker
+---
+> **Question:** Create a basic sentence checker that takes in a stream of characters and determines whether they form valid sentences.
+If a sentence is valid, the program should print it out.
+>
+> We can consider a sentence valid if it conforms to the following rules:
+>
+> 1. The sentence must start with a capital letter, followed by a lowercase letter or a space.
+> 2. All other characters must be lowercase letters, separators (`','`,`';'`,`':'`) or terminal marks (`'.'`,`'?'`,`'!'`,`'‽'`).
+> 3. There must be a single space between each word.
+> 4. The sentence must end with a terminal mark immediately following a word.

 ### Dec 17, 2019 \[Hard\] Critical Routers (Articulation Point)
 ---
 > **Question:** You are given an undirected connected graph.
 An articulation point (or cut vertex) is defined as a vertex which, when removed along with associated edges, makes the graph disconnected (or more precisely, increases the number of connected components in the graph).
 The task is to find all articulation points in the given graph.